sbeleidy/hackerbot-python-package/README.md

 # Hackerbot Lib

-Hackerbot Lib (`hackerbot_lib`) is a project that includes modules for controlling and managing the Hackerbot system.
+Hackerbot python package (`hackerbot-python-package`) is a project that includes modules for controlling and managing the Hackerbot system.

 ## Installation